QBeukelman/Inception/README.md

 # Testing

-You should not be able to access the website via `http://login.42.fr`
+You should NOT be able to access the website via `http://login.42.fr`

 ```bash
 # View logs for one service